RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 :::::::::::::::::::::::::::::::::::::::::::::::

-Which libraries you may use will depend on your research domain; here, we'll show two examples from our own experience.
+Which libraries you may use will depend on your research domain; here, we'll show an example from bioinformatics.

 ### Example: Image Analysis with Shapely